iptc/extra-ext/api/README.md

 ### Submit a rule, to be used for document tagging

 To make a rule available for classification/tagging of documents, that rule has be to submitted into Elastic Search percolate index.
-To submit a rule into percolate index, the status of the rule must be updated to *submitted*:
+To submit a rule into percolate index, the status of the rule must be updated to *submitted*.
+Note that in that call you have to specify also the schema id (`schemaId=591f072930c49e00011de8ec`):

 **PUT** */rules/5967c20730c49e0001e6df0e?schemaId=591f072930c49e00011de8ec*